-Everywhere you look there are ads for weight loss and most are aimed at women over 50.
+Everywhere you look there are ads for weight loss and dieting.
+Most are aimed at women over 50.
 However, it’s no wonder because people in the US are growing larger every day.
 The obesity epidemic in America is a natural disaster.

 The thing is – diets don’t work